delabrilliano/Boston-Crime-EDA/readme.md

 2. What can the government (Including the Police) do to reduce the crime numbers in Boston and make it safer for the citizen?

-3. What can the citizen of Boston do to keep themselves safe?
+3. What can the citizen of Boston do to help keep Boston safe?
 <hr>

 ## **GOALS**